 Now that you have a firm understanding of your target audience, it’s time to start looking at your competition.

-You want to take the time to understand what they’re doing well and what they’re doing poorly.
+When building brand awareness, you want to take the time to understand what they’re doing well and what they’re doing poorly.
 This will give you a good idea of where there may be opportunities for you to improve upon what they’re doing and better serve your target audience.

 Start by identifying who your top 3-5 competitors are.
 Once you’ve done that, look at their website and social media presence.
+You want to check out their already established brand awareness.

 How often are they posting?
 What kind of content are they sharing?
 Are they active on social media?